-Welcome to the 2016 Farmers Market season!
-Here’s a listing of all the farmers markets in Bucks County and nearby counties.
+Welcome to the 2017 Farmers Market season!
+This is a comprehensive listing of the farmers markets in Bucks County and nearby counties.

 Most farmers’ markets in Bucks County are now selling a wide array of goods, all grown or produced in Bucks or nearby.
 Products like delicious baked goods (including cookies, breads, pies and more); Grass-fed beef, pasture-raised pork, poultry, and lamb; eggs, cheeses and yogurt from pastured animals; local unprocessed raw honey, maple syrup and beeswax candles; flowers and plants; jams, jellies, condiments and sauces; organic, fair trade, locally roasted coffees; prepared foods, hand-made soaps and lotions, artisan and handcrafted goods, and, of course, locally grown produce.